linked-db/linked-ql/README.md

 ## ` 3 |` Syntax Niceties

-⤷ Eliminate tons of boilrplate and external tooling with LinkedQL's set of syntax extensions to SQL.
+⤷ Eliminate tons of boilrplate and external tooling with LinkedQL's set of syntax shorthands.

 ### `3.1 |` DeepRefs